-There is very little to draw attention to a beige-coloured building on an industrial estate in the Perth suburb of Malaga.
+There is very little to draw attention to a beige-colored building on an industrial estate in the Perth suburb of Malaga.
 The unremarkable structure has car parking in front, and its perimeter is ringed with barbed-wire-topped fencing.

 This is the home of safety-system manufacturer Lazer Safe, and what goes on inside is anything but unremarkable.
 Here, Lazer Safe technicians and electronics engineers are busy assembling state-of-the-art laser guarding systems for press brakes, machines that bend and form sheet metal in the manufacture of white goods, air conditioners, vehicle parts and many other common items.